ylab-hi/BINARY/README.md

 ## :star: Features

-- Follows C++20 standard
+- Embrace C++20 standard
 - Supports modern C++ features
-- Support Concurrency
+- Support concurrency and thread safety
-- High performance
-- Safety and security
+- Safety, security and clean Over performance
+- Hard to use wrongly
+- Testing extensively
+- Python bindings

 ## Library Introduction

-The library is a collection of algorithms and data structures that are designed to be used in a modern C++ bioinformatics application.
+The library is a collection of algorithms and data structures that are designed for modern C++ bioinformatics applications.
 You can use the library in your own projects or as a part of a larger project.
 The current project is developing and evolving, and changes will be made to the library as time goes on.

 ### Algorithms